|| Click here to download a PDF of NATURAL GAS - nature's choice for clean energy.

 Natural gas costs less to use than other major home energy sources.
 That's according to the DOE Office of Energy Efficiency and Renewable Energy.
-According to the DOE, the equivalent amount of electricity costs families roughly three times as much on average as natural gas.
+According to the DOE, the equivalent amount of electricity costs families roughly four times as much on average as natural gas.
 Natural gas also costs less than heating oil and propane.
 The least expensive way to heat a home is with a high-efficiency natural gas furnace.

 Source: EIA, DOE

 Energy Secure and Abundant: